 You would think that this one series would keep Simpson busy, but he found time to work in parallel on many other series, plays and TV movies.
 He provided music for various thrillers and police series such as "Detective", "Z Cars", "Target" and "Paul Temple".
 He composed the incidental music for several mini-series of classic adaptations including "Lorna Doone", "Kidnapped", "Sense and Sensibility", "The Last of the Mohicans" and its sequel "Hawkeye the Pathfinder".
 Simpson was also involved in some landmark television productions.
 In 1973 he scored the documentary series "The Ascent of Man" written and presented by Jacob Bronowski, and in 1977 he acted as Music Supervisor for the historic Richard Nixon Interviews by David Frost.
 In the 1980s he scored a number of Shakespeare plays for television including "Hamlet Prince of Denmark", "The Winter's Tale", the 3-part "Henry the Sixt", "Richard III" and "Titus Andronicus".
 He also continued his association with science fiction series - he provided all the music (theme and incidental) for the cult Terry Nation series "Blakes 7" and the short-lived series "Moonbase 3", as well as the theme for "The Tomorrow People".

 In the late 1980s Dudley Simpson and his family moved back to Australia where he continued his career as a composer and conductor.
 There are some parallels between the careers of Dudley Simpson and fellow Australian Ron Grainer who composed the Doctor Who title theme.
+It is with great sadness that we report the death of Dudley Simpson on 4th November 2017 at the age of 95.

 Despite being such a prolific composer, Dudley Simpson's music is sparsely represented in audio recordings and many items would be considered as collectables.
 His themes for "Blake's 7", "Moonbase 3" and "The Tomorrow People" are sometimes included on albums e.g. "BBC Space Themes" on vinyl which has both "Blake's 7" and "Moonbase 3".
 In contrast to this, the BBC have released many series from the 1970s on DVD, and Dudley Simpson's music can be heard on "The Ascent of Man", "Paul Temple", "The Last of the Mohicans" and "Blake's 7" so we include links for these items below.
 Simpson also contributed library music released under the Boosey and Hawkes label, intended for use by Film, Radio and Television.
 Some of these vinyl library albums with Simpson's music can be found from time to time, e.g. "Situation Drama" and "Pastoral".